MartaKliuchnik/alias-game/README.md

 ```
 Status Code: **404 Not Found**

-Description: The specified room cannot be found or there are no teams associated with the room.
+Description: The specified room cannot be found.

 ```
 {
-    "message": "No teams found for the specified room."
+    "message": "Room was not found."
 }
 ```